Why do your gel nails keep chipping?

 How to remove the sticky layer on gel nails

 A possible reason for gel nails coming off too soon could be improper removal of the ‘tacky’ layer after curing the topcoat.

-Each brand will have its own type of sticky inhibition layer remover, however, some brands like ‘The Gel Bottle’ will not require the top coat to be wiped at all after the application is complete.
+Each brand will have its type of sticky inhibition layer remover.
+However, some brands, like ‘The Gel Bottle’, will not require the topcoat to be wiped after the complete application.

 If you want to learn how to do gel nails, attending a gel polish training course with a well-known gel brand company such as CND Shellac, The Gel Bottle, would be in your best interest.
 This is because each brand will have a different way of applying their polish, giving you the best chance of passing your client’s chip-free gel nails.